autometrics-dev/autometrics-rs/autometrics/src/README.md

 ### `build_info` metric labels

-The `build_info` metric makes it easy to correlate production issues with the commit or version that may have introduced bugs or latency.
+The `build_info` metric makes it easy to correlate production issues with the commit or version that may have introduced bugs or latency (see [this blog post](https://fiberplane.com/blog/autometrics-rs-0-4-spot-commits-that-introduce-errors-or-slow-down-your-application) for details).

 By default, it attaches the `version` label, but you can also set up your project so that it attaches Git-related labels as well: